fbpx

 Local traders and suppliers

-To help reduce transport and travel emissions, as well as to boost the local economy, many festival traders and suppliers are local to Renfrewshire, and most are Scotland-based.
+To help reduce transport and travel emissions, as well as to boost the local economy, many festival traders and suppliers are local to Renfrewshire, or are Scotland based.

 Our traders are encouraged to use locally-produced and seasonal ingredients.